Horizontal gene transfer: Horizontal transposon transfer

 HTT has been shown to occur between species and across continents in both plants and animals (Ivancevic et al. 2013), though some TEs have been shown to more successfully colonize the genomes of certain species over others.
 Both spatial and taxonomic proximity of species has been proposed to favor HTTs in plants and animals.
 It is unknown how the density of a population may affect the rate of HTT events within a population, but close proximity due to parasitism and cross contamination due to crowding have been proposed to favor HTT in both plants and animals.
+In plants, the interaction between lianas and trees has been shown to facilitate HTT in natural ecosystems.
 Successful transfer of a transposable element requires delivery of DNA from donor to host cell (and to the germ line for multi-cellular organisms), followed by integration into the recipient host genome.
 Though the actual mechanism for the transportation of TEs from donor cells to host cells is unknown, it is established that naked DNA and RNA can circulate in bodily fluid.
 Many proposed vectors include arthropods, viruses, freshwater snails (Ivancevic et al. 2013), endosymbiotic bacteria, and intracellular parasitic bacteria.
 In some cases, even TEs facilitate transport for other TEs.

 The arrival of a new TE in a host genome can have detrimental consequences because TE mobility may induce mutation.
 However, HTT can also be beneficial by introducing new genetic material into a genome and promoting the shuffling of genes and TE domains among hosts, which can be co-opted by the host genome to perform new functions.
 Moreover, transposition activity increases the TE copy number and generates chromosomal rearrangement hotspots.
 HTT detection is a difficult task because it is an ongoing phenomenon that is constantly changing in frequency of occurrence and composition of TEs inside host genomes.
 Furthermore, few species have been analyzed for HTT, making it difficult to establish patterns of HTT events between species.
 These issues can lead to the underestimation or overestimation of HTT events between ancestral and current eukaryotic species.